Daryl Harper

-Daryl John Harper, (born 23 October 1951) is an Australian cricket umpire, who was a Test umpire between 1998 and 2011.
-He was a member of the Elite Panel of ICC Umpires from 2002 until 2011 when the ICC announced that Harper was being stood down at the termination of his contract in July 2011.
-In June 2011, following criticism from India during the India-West Indies Test series Harper retired from umpiring.
+Daryl John Harper (born 23 October 1951) is an Australian cricket umpire, who was a Test umpire between 1998 and 2011.
+He was a member of the ICC Elite Panel of Umpires from 2002 until 2011 when the ICC announced that Harper was being stood down at the termination of his contract in July 2011.
+In June 2011, following criticism from India during the India - West Indies Test series Harper retired from umpiring.

 Biography

-Harper was born in the Adelaide suburb of Mile End in 1951 and attended Norwood High School before taking up primary school teaching.
+Harper was born on 23 October 1951, in Mile End, South Australia, and attended Norwood High School before taking up primary school teaching.
 He had a brief career as an Australian rules football umpire before injury forced him to quit.

 Playing career

 Harper played as a right-handed batsman in Adelaide grade cricket competition for the Teachers' College and East Torrens clubs.